DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 repos.
 You only need to perform the steps on one of your clones and then the changes will be visible (after pulling) at each clone of your repo.
 You can do this on the lab computers (as in this exercise) or on your home computer.
-If you have linux or MacOS on your computer, the process is identical to the above.
-If you have windows on your computer, you will need to use [git bash](https://git-for-windows.github.io) rather than a terminal to set your upstream remote (steps 2-6).
+If you have Linux or MacOS on your computer, the process is identical to the above.
+If you have Windows on your computer, you will need to use [git bash](https://git-for-windows.github.io) rather than a terminal to set your upstream remote (steps 2-6).